adamsanclemente/AttendanceScanner/README.md

 # Attendance Scanner

-A monorepo for the Attendance Scanner project.
+A monorepo for the Attendance Scanner project. test

 ---